 Decide to Do It

-your mat is the hardest part – sometimes
+Getting to your mat is the hardest part

 Rewards and Incentive

-harder than yesterday if you want a different tomorrow!”. – Norm
+“Push harder than yesterday if you want a different tomorrow!”. – Norm Kelly

 Fun and Variety

-Vary your CLASSES, instructors, props, music and time periodically.
-Take a new workshop, (like Beginner’s Barre, Intro to Meditation or a Mala Making workshop) that has many different teachers and styles.
+and time periodically.
+Take a new workshop, (like Intro to Yoga or a Mala Making Workshop) that has many different teachers and styles.
 Study what you love.
 Ex: Yoga – read about the philosophy and get a more in-depth understanding.
 Follow someone inspiring on Instagram or Facebook that fills your feed with motivation!

 Listen to your Body

-- “If you get tired learn to rest, not to quit!”.
+“If you get tired learn to rest, not to quit!”. – Bansky

 Commit to Yourself